Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

 `#`
 `#####################################################################################`

-* Save the file as ddwrt.cfg to the /conf/Services folder.
+* For openHAB2 installation save the file as ddwrt.cfg to the /conf/Services folder.

-### Step 4 - Add dd-WRT Items to openHAB
+## Step 4 - Add dd-wrt Items to openHAB
+* Option 1 - Copy/paste the follwoing text into your existing items (*.items) file.
-* In your preferred text editor copy and past the following:
+* Option 2 - Launch your preferred text editor and copy/past the following into a new file.

 `// DD-WRT Binding //`
 `String  DEVICE_NAME  "NAME OF ROUTER"  <signal>  (GROUP1, GROUP2)  {ddwrt="routertype"}`